 The impact of your work?
 You will contribute to the evolution of graduate education toward collaborative, transdisciplinary approaches to help address grand challenges in FEWS related fields and beyond.

 - Dan Steward, firstname.lastname@example.org

 Cohort mentors: (coming soon!)

 When?
-The Cohort Challenge consists of virtual weekly meetings after the start of the fall term (starting week of October 12), including a midterm virtual workshop (week of January 10th), a face-to-face* symposium in Chicago (April), and conclude by May 2022.
+The Cohort Challenge consists of virtual weekly meetings after the start of the spring term (starting week of January 17), including a face-to-face* symposium in Chicago (March), and conclude by May 2022.

 *If concerns over the COVID-19 pandemic preclude a face-to-face event, a virtual symposium will be held in its place.

 Cohorts are designed to be roughly equivalent to a three-credit-hour course for those on a semester system (4.5 credit hours for those on a trimester system).
 We encourage students to work with their advisors to build this into their academic plans as a 3-credit hour special problems course.
 A full course syllabus and description are available for documentation requirements.